vatsalkudecha/stream-verse/README.md

 - GPT Search Bar
 - Added Multi language feature on GPT Page
 - Added GPT Search results Movies and TMDB Search results in the gpt Slice
+- Put the gpt Searched movies in the Moviecard
+- Securing the APIs
+- Memoize the upcomingMovies, topRatedMovies, popularMovies, nowPlayingMovies and trailerVideo

 ## Features